April 27, 2025

 CHILDREN’S MESSAGE Pastor Cassie

-The Holy Gospel according to Mark.
-Glory to you, O Lord.
+The Holy Gospel according to John.

 The Gospel of the Lord.
 Praise to you, O Christ.